7 Amazing Things to do in Dingle with Kids

 2 Day Dingle Peninsula Itinerary with Kids

-Arrival Day:
+Arrival Day

 We arrived in Dingle Town after a 4-hour drive from exploring the Cliffs of Moher with kids.
 Dingle is a beautiful little fishing town, but wow, there is so much traffic!

-Day 1 on the Dingle Peninsula
+Day 1 in Dingle with Kids

 On our full day in the Dingle Peninsula, we enjoyed three excellent ocean-front hikes along the famous, scenic Slea Head Drive (be sure to drive the road clockwise!).